bluz71/platters_app/README.md

 * #### Short-lived API tokens with unobstrusive refreshing User session tokens (JWT) created by the server are short-lived (30 minutes), but are unobtrusively refreshed by this application (up to 6 months).
-Note, resetting a user password via Forgot Password? will revoke all current API tokens for that user, useful if the user has had their session hijacked via a lost of stolen machine.
+Note, resetting a user password via Forgot Password? will revoke all current sessions for that user, useful if the user has had their session hijacked via a lost of stolen machine.